jonaphael/dojot-verne/README.md

 - At each defined time (CHECK_EXPIRATION_TIME), it's checked if the root certificate and public certificate of the VerneMQ instance will expire in the next CHECKEND_EXPIRATION_SEC seconds.

-- At each defined time (CHECK_BROKER_CERT_REVOKED_TIME), it's checked if  public certificate of the VerneMQ instance has revoked.
+- At each defined time (CHECK_BROKER_CERT_REVOKED_TIME), it's checked if the public certificate of the VerneMQ instance has revoked.

 - CRL updated the CRL certificate every time by setting in CRL_UPDATE_TIME